This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Exfoliating The Scalp

-- Apply gently to your scalp.
+- Massage onto your scalp.

 Tips and Tricks for Using Baking Soda on Gray Hair